-Preliminary Determination
+Final Determination

-The Scientific Committee, established by the Threatened Species Conservation Act 1995 (the Act), has made a Preliminary Determination to support a proposal to list the Dural Land Snail Pommerhelix duralensis (Cox, 1868) as an ENDANGERED SPECIES in Part 1 of Schedule 1 of the Act.
+The Scientific Committee, established by the Threatened Species Conservation Act 1995 (the Act), has made a Final Determination to list the Dural Land Snail Pommerhelix duralensis (Cox, 1868) as an ENDANGERED SPECIES in Part 1 of Schedule 1 of the Act.
 Listing of Endangered species is provided for by Part 2 of the Act.